 Now that you know these tips, you can easily set up your preferred distraction-free writing environment in Google Docs!

-Optional: Set up offline editing, and then disconnect from wi-fi
+Optional: Set up offline editing, and then disconnect from the internet

 To truly go distraction free, unplug from the internet!
 If you use Chrome as a browser, you can set up Google Docs Offline Mode to save your edits locally and then upload them to your Drive when you reconnect.
 I have used this extensively while flying (airplane mode) and it works great.